hochoy/node-chatgpt-starter/README.md

 7. [Contributing](#contributing)
 8. [License](#license)

-## Differences between OpenAI documentation and this service
+## Differences between OpenAI documentation and this starter kit

 By itself, the model does not have any conversational support, so this library uses a cache to store conversations and pass them to the model as context.
 This allows you to have persistent conversations with ChatGPT in a nearly identical way to the official website.